 How Much Is The Super Bowl Coin Worth?

 The Highland Mint sells all of the copies of their annual SB coins on their website, save for the one that was used for the Super Bowl coin toss.
 Prices for the standard coin begin at $49.99, and there are alternate pressings and designs that are available for more.

 Who Gets To Call Heads Or Tails In The Super Bowl?

 The franchise that has been designated as the away team gets to call heads or tails on the opening coin toss in the Super Bowl, which is the same rule used during regular season and NFL Playoff games.
-Because the Super Bowl is played at a neutral location each year, the home team is rotated between the AFC and NFC.
-The AFC will be the away team for Super Bowl LV.
+Because the game is played at a neutral location each year, the home team is rotated between the AFC and NFC.
+The AFC will be the away team for Super Bowl 2023.

 The captain of the away team will call heads or tails while the coin is in flight, and the referee will determine the final result once it lands on the ground.
 The winning team will get the choice of kicking off or receiving the ball first, and the losing team will get the choice of which side of the field they want to defend.

 |Super Bowl Game||Toss Winner||Toss Loser||Heads/Tails||Win Coin Toss & SB?|

 |Super Bowl LIV||San Francisco||Kansas City||Tails||No|